COVID-19 Vaccine information and registration:

 NOTICE OF CHANGES TO MEETINGS:

-Due to the increase in cases of COVID-19 in our community and in accordance with Governor Lee’s Executive Order permitting governing bodies to continue to hold meetings electronically, some meetings of the Carter County Commission and its committees will move to an electronic format in August.
+Due to the ongoing COVID-19 pandemic and in accordance with Governor Lee’s Executive Order permitting governing bodies to continue to hold meetings electronically, some meetings of the Carter County Commission and its committees will remain in an electronic format in September.